mach-composer/mach-composer-cli/docs/src/topics/deployment/config/index.md

 ## Cache Terraform providers

-MACH Composer comes with Terraform providers pre-installed in the Docker image.
+MACH composer comes with Terraform providers pre-installed in the Docker image.

 If you're overwriting these versions with in your [`terraform_config` block](../../../reference/syntax/global.md#terraform_config), these providers will be downloaded.

-To avoid having to re-download it everytime you run MACH Composer through the Docker image, make sure you mount the [plugin cache](https://www.terraform.io/docs/commands/cli-config.html#provider-plugin-cache) directory;
+To avoid having to re-download it everytime you run MACH composer through the Docker image, make sure you mount the [plugin cache](https://www.terraform.io/docs/commands/cli-config.html#provider-plugin-cache) directory;